mathesar-foundation/mathesar-wiki/product/specs/2022-01-views/03-the-query-builder.md

 ## From a Table
 - The user will see a list of [available columns](#available-columns).
 - Once the user has added a column, we make a best guess for the following attributes:
-    - **Source Relationship**: This is the relationship of the column's table to the reference table.
+    - **Source Relationship**: This is the relationship of the column's table to the base table.
         - If there's only one way that the tables are related, there is no need to make a guess.
         - If there are multiple relationships between the table, we will pick one.
     - **Aggregation**: This sets how the column is aggregated (separate rows per unique pair, list, count, average, min, max, etc.).
-        - This is only applicable to tables which have multiple related records to the reference table.
+        - This is only applicable to tables which have multiple related records to the base table.
         - By default, we will aggregate columns as a list.
 - The user will see the source relationship and aggregations used and can alter them if desired.
 - The user can also alter the column in the following ways: